These chewy ginger cookies with crystalized ginger are the ultimate molasses spice cookie!

-For me, these cookies are everything I need to survive a pandemic.
-They’re comforting, and they remind me of the wonderful homemade cookies our mom bakes.
 They’re soft and chewy, with a happy little crunch when you bite into them.
-Accompanied by a cold glass of milk or a cup of afternoon tea, they’re pure bliss.
+Accompanied with a cup of afternoon tea or a glass of cold milk, they’re pure bliss.

 Sweet, Spicy and Sassy